 This course will address the topics within the juvenile justice system in scholarly fashion with a very strong emphasis on practical application in our justice system.
 Students will receive material and engage in discussions which will call upon the need to exercise their analytical skills as well as practical application of advocacy.
 The students will be required to synthesize these skills and produce a final writing project, all of which will prepare the student for the "every day" practice of law.
 The class is designed to satisfy the WSU upper level writing requirement (ULWR) which is based on the guidelines established by the American Bar Association.
-You will work on the research paper and related exercises throughout the semester while engaging in specifically assigned projects to assist in the development of your analytical oral and writing skills.
+You will work on the research paper and related exercises throughout the semester while engaging in specifically assigned projects to assist in the development of your analytical oral and writing skills throughout the course.
+You can anticipate spending approximately 6 hours of preparation time weekly outside of class focusing on the class materials and drafting of your final research paper.
 Course Objectives: